ToucanToco/fastexcel/README.md

 `make test`

+### Creating a release

+1. Create a PR containing a commit that only updates the version in `Cargo.toml`.
+2. Once it is approved, squash and merge it into main.
+3. Tag the squashed commit, and push it.
+4. The `release` GitHub action will take care of the rest.

 ## Dev tips

 * Use `cargo check` to verify that your rust code compiles, no need to go through `maturin` every time